EveripediaNetwork/fastc/README.md

 ```

 ## Export a model
+After training, you can save the model for future use:
 ```python
 classifier.save_model('./sentiment-classifier/')
 ```

 ## Load an existing model
+You can load a pre-trained model either from a directory or from HuggingFace:
 ```python
 # From a directory
 classifier = SentenceClassifier('./sentiment-classifier/')